How to Scale Your Coworking Business Without Losing a Communal Vibe

 - People come to coworking for those mini brainstorms with peers they meet on elevator rides or by the coffee machine.

 - They come to gather feedback about a new product, to maintain business partnerships with other tenants, to get some advice.

-- People come to coworking spaces to feel the intangible energy of the place, which means your greatest concern is not only preserve the spirit but enhance and amplify it.
+- People come to coworking spaces to feel the intangible energy of the place, which means your greatest concern is not only to preserve the spirit but enhance and amplify it.

 It's quite clear that the coworking space economy continues to shift towards commercialization.
 However, lots of people will continue to build careers in coworking environments.
-Most of those people are freelancers, independent contractors and entrepreneurs who run their businesses single-handedly.
+Most of those people are freelancers, independent contractors, and entrepreneurs who run their businesses single-handedly.

 As coworking business is developing, it's core values and ideals mustn't be neglected.
 Work out the main principles of coworking to easier incorporate them into new coworking communities.

-Coworking is more of a real estate opportunity but this doesn't mean it can come down to a passive space renting.
+Coworking is more of a real estate opportunity but this doesn't mean it can come down to passive space renting.
 This will leave a huge chunk of the population feeling isolated and missing people they could really trust.

 So, keep up the great job, scale up your business but never lose a community focus.

 I encourage you to share this article on socials if you agree with its main message.
 Sign up for our newsletter to get updates on building community and running multiple coworking locations right to your inbox.